emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 attacks.
 TEAP addresses man-in-the-middle attacks through support for cryptographic protection of the inner EAP exchange and cryptographic binding of the inner EAP method(s) to the protected tunnel.
-Inner EAP methods are executed serially in a sequence.
-This version of TEAP does not support initiating multiple inner EAP methods simultaneously in parallel.
-The inner EAP methods need not be distinct.
+Inner methods are executed serially in a sequence.
+This version of TEAP does not support initiating multiple inner methods simultaneously in parallel.
+The inner methods need not be distinct.
 For example, EAP-TLS ({{RFC5216}} and {{RFC9190}}) could be run twice as an inner method, first using machine credentials followed by a second instance using user credentials.

-Inner EAP method messages are carried within EAP-Payload TLVs defined in [](#eap-payload-tlv).
+When EAP is used as an inner mthod, the EAP messages are carried within EAP-Payload TLVs defined in [](#eap-payload-tlv).
 Note that in this use-case, TEAP is simply a carrier for EAP, much as RADIUS is a carrier for EAP.
 The full EAP state machine is run as normal, and is carried over the EAP-Payload